mandiwise/flickr-by-albums/README.md

 Copyright (c) 2014, Mandi Wise

-Insta WP is licensed under the GPL v2 or later.
+Flickr by Albums is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.